Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 **Final MS Sql Server screenshot**
 - Below is a screenshot of a part of the cleaned data in MS Sql Server query editor which cannot be viewed fully here because of the rows of queries.
-You can download the full Power BI project document [here](FOOD%20APP%20BUSINESS%20ANALYSIS.pbix).
+You can access the full Power BI project document [here](FOOD%20APP%20BUSINESS%20ANALYSIS.pbix).

 Sql Query Screenshot                                                               |
 :---------------------------------------------------------------------------------:|
 ![](images/MS_Sql_Server_Screenshot.png)

-You can access the MS Sql Server query file [here](FoodAppBusiness_Query.sql)
+You can preview the MS Sql Server query file [here](FoodAppBusiness_Query.sql)